kbjiang/02_study/reinforcement-learning/HuggingFace-2022/lecture_notes.md

 		1. Avoid drastic change of objective when it's already in our favor.
 			1. Area 4 is already decreasing the probability of taking action associated with negative $A$
 			2. Area 5 is already increasing the probability of taking action associated with positive $A$
-		2. Me: *only* admit large change when current example is very different from previous belief.
+		2. Me: *only* admit large contribution to $L^{CLIP}$ when current example is very different from previous belief.
+We need the update of weights in these cases.
 			1. Area 3 is decreasing the probability of taking action associated with positive $A$
 			2. Area 6 is increasing the probability of taking action associated with negative $A$
 	3. ![[Pasted image 20230624080039.png]]